jbowdre/runtimeterror/content/posts/automate-packer-builds-github-actions/index.md

 cd /opt/github
 ```

-And then I downloaded the latest runner package:
+And then I download the [latest runner package](https://github.com/actions/runner/releases):

 ```shell
 curl -O -L https://github.com/actions/runner/releases/download/v2.317.0/actions-runner-linux-x64-2.317.0.tar.gz # [tl! .cmd]
 ```

 For each runner, I:
-- Extracted the runner software into the designated directory and `cd`'d to there:
+- Extract the runner software into the designated directory and `cd` into it:
     ```shell
     tar xzf ./actions-runner-linux-x64-2.317.0.tar.gz --directory=runner1 # [tl! .cmd:1]
     cd runner1
     ```
-- Went to my private GitHub repo and navigated to **Settings > Actions > Runners** and clicked the big friendly **New self-hosted runner** button at the top-right of the page.
+- Go to my private GitHub repo, navigate to **Settings > Actions > Runners**, and click the big friendly **New self-hosted runner** button at the top-right of the page.
 All I really need from that is the token which appears in the **Configure** section.
-Once I had that token, I...
+Once I have that token, I...
-- Ran the configuration script, accepting the defaults for every prompt *except* for the runner name, which must be unique within the repository (so `runner1`, `runner2`, so on):
+- Run the configuration script, accepting the defaults for every prompt *except* for the runner name, which must be unique within the repository (so `runner1`, `runner2`, so on):
     ```shell
     ./config.sh \ # [tl! **:2 .cmd]
       --url https://github.com/[GITHUB_USERNAME]/[GITHUB_REPO] \